pantheon-systems/decoupled-kit-js/packages/nextjs-kit/README.md

 # Pantheon Systems Next.js Kit

-The `@pantheon-systems/nextjs-kit` is a collection of utilities and Next.js components for use in a Pantheon Decoupled Site built with Next.js.
+The `@pantheon-systems/nextjs-kit` consists of utilities and Next.js components for use in a Pantheon Decoupled Site built with Next.js.

 ## Installation